The problem, of course, is that everyone’s Startup list is different.

 What I can say is this: disabling startup items in Task Manager’s list is relatively safe.
 At worst, something you care about will stop working.
-The fix is relatively easy: put it back into Startup and reboot.
+The fix is relatively easy: re-enable it and reboot.

 Task Manager is just the beginning

 Task Manager’s startup list only includes certain classes of startup tasks — those most commonly affected by your installed software and configuration.

 Caution: unlike Task Manager’s list, you can make your system unbootable using Autoruns.
 Make absolutely certain you have a system image backup before you go that route.